What to know about a hedgerow: an insider’s guide to hedgerows

 Like trees, hedgerows lock up vast amounts of carbon dioxide and store it in their roots and leaves and in the soil.
 We’re not talking small amounts of carbon here, either.
 Hedgerows in Great Britain store up to 13 million tonnes of carbon.
 As a guide, that offsets a quarter of all the yearly emissions from UK farming.

 We all hear a lot about planting trees to help store carbon – and it’s true, trees are great at this.
-But hedgerows do this and then pack in even MORE climate benefits; they’re easier to slot into the landscape than whole woods (especially into farmland, which is 60% of all UK land), and once in place, they help manage the flow of water, cutting flooding, and protect crops and animals from extreme weather.
+But hedgerows do this and then pack in even MORE climate benefits; they’re easier to slot into the landscape than whole woods (especially into farmland, which is 60% of all UK land), and once in place, they help manage the flow of water, cutting flooding, and protect crops and animals from extreme weather – something that we’re increasingly at risk of.

 Oh and better still?
 In urban areas, they help capture air pollution and lower temperatures.
 We told you they were climate superheroes!